FAQ

 A :

 The Red Rock Corridor has regional, statewide, and national significance as a primary transportation route for automobile, truck, and rail travel.
 Highway 61 is a principal arterial and part of the National Highway and National Scenic Byway systems.
-The Metropolitan Council has projected that the southeast quadrant of the Metro Area will grow by another 100,000 people over the next 20 years.
-Despite the growth in some of the outlying areas, 94% of the jobs in the study area are within Minneapolis and Saint Paul, and the primary commute pattern is to these two downtowns.
-This pattern is expected to continue into 2030.
-The Minnesota Department of Transportation projects that by 2030, the entire length of Highway 61 in the Red Rock Corridor will be congested and operating at a Level of Service (LOS) F during the morning and evening commute periods.
 As population and employment increase, demand for transportation increases and congestion will only get worse unless a transit solution is pursued.

 A :